jsdotlua/jest-lua/docs/docs/GettingStarted.md

 }
 ```

 Create a `spec.lua` to point the test runner to the correct directory with your tests.
-This is the entrypoint for Jest Roblox.
+This is the entrypoint for Jest Lua.
 For more information, see [runCLI Options](cli).
 ```lua title="spec.lua"
 local Packages = script.Parent.YourProject.Packages
 local runCLI = require(Packages.Dev.Jest).runCLI